Jia-lin-Li/Jia-lin-Li.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoc Research Fellow in the area of [Operations Management and Statistics](https://www.rotman.utoronto.ca/FacultyAndResearch/AcademicAreas/OperationsManagement/OM_Faculty) at the Joseph L. Rotman School of Management, University of Toronto, under the supervision of [Ningyuan Chen](http://individual.utoronto.ca/ningyuanchen/), [Ming Hu](http://individual.utoronto.ca/minghu/) and [Sheng Liu](https://sites.google.com/site/thushengliu/).
+I am a Visiting Assistant Professor at the Department of Mathematics and Statistics, University of Massachusetts, Amherst.
+Previously I was a Postdoc Research Fellow in the area of [Operations Management and Statistics](https://www.rotman.utoronto.ca/FacultyAndResearch/AcademicAreas/OperationsManagement/OM_Faculty) at the Joseph L. Rotman School of Management, University of Toronto, under the supervision of [Ningyuan Chen](http://individual.utoronto.ca/ningyuanchen/), [Ming Hu](http://individual.utoronto.ca/minghu/) and [Sheng Liu](https://sites.google.com/site/thushengliu/).
 I received my PhD in applied math ([AMSC](https://amsc.umd.edu/) program) from the University of Maryland, College Park.
 I was fortunate to be advised by [Ilya Ryzhov](https://sites.google.com/umd.edu/iryzhov/home).

-My research interest broadly lies in (i) understanding unexpected outcomes narrated with estimation and inference involving (insufficient) observational data, and (ii) developing methodologies for better decision-making under uncertainty through improved data utilization, with both topics covering applications with the theme of societal good such as problems in privacy and experimental design.
-Technically, my research is positioned at the interface of stochastic modeling and uncertainty quantification.
+My research focuses on developing methodologies for better decision-making under uncertainty.
+I seek methods that are both effective and user-friendly, and I am interested in scenarios where intuitive methods might lead to unintended negative outcomes.
+I am motivated by applications that have a positive societal impact.
+Technically, my interests include stochastic optimization, uncertainty quantification, and statistical learning.

 ## Publications